 Amplified music can be played indoors after 11pm by prior arrangement with workers only.
 Cut-off time to be agreed in advance, and the worker’s decision is final.

 The garden and house are both meat free.

-No dogs are allowed on the W.H.C. premises except for trained assistance dogs with an Assistance dogs (UK) branded ID book.
+No dogs are allowed on the W.H.C. premises except for trained assistance dogs with an Assistance dogs (UK) branded ID book or equivalent.

 CHILD PROTECTION POLICY

 It is the policy of the Women’s Holiday Centre (WHC) to safeguard the welfare of children by taking all reasonable steps to protect them from physical, sexual and emotional harm.

 The W.H.C. child protection policy is available on request.

 We have a designated person to assist workers in issues around Child Protection, who will be contacted by workers if a situation arises.